hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ## What do you think is interesting about the ContextFree program you wrote?

-My program is interesting in that the only shape it uses are circles, but leveraging several powerful tools in Context Free, I made an interesting and relatively complex image.
-I used infinite recursion to produce the pattern, making small modifications along the way to make it interesting.
-The program also contains random components, so it can generate many slightly different variations of the image.
+My program is interesting in that the only shape it uses is circles, but by leveraging several powerful tools in Context Free, I made an interesting and relatively complex image.
+I used infinite recursion to produce the pattern, making small modifications at each step to make it interesting.
+The program also contains random components, so it can generate many slightly different variations of the pattern.